coffmanjrp/react-drag-and-drop-cards/README.md

 # React Drag and Drop Cards

-The cards can swap places with drag and drop.
+A simple drag and drop mock.
+Cards can swap places with drag and drop.

 [DEMO](https://eloquent-heyrovsky-21290f.netlify.app/)